xapi-project/xapi-project.github.io/features/VGPU/vgpu.md

 generated from static metadata, falling back to the old method for backwards compatibility.

+A **`VGPU_type`** will be garbage collected when there is no VGPU of that type and there is no hardware which supports that type.
+On VM import, all VGPUs and VGPU_types will be created if necessary - if this results in the creation of a new VGPU_type then the VM will not be usable until the required hardware and drivers are installed.

 ### Relevant code
 * In Xapi: [Xapi_vgpu_type][3] contains the type definitions and parsing logic for vGPUs;